lossdev/go-tour/README.md

 * data structures and encoding
 * maps, channels and goroutines
 * gomodules
-* object oriented programming and interfaces
+* object oriented programming, interfaces, and type assertions
 * testing and documentation